jjvanzon/jjvanzon/README.md

 - [Circular Language Spec | Introduction](https://jjvanzon.github.io/Circular-Language-Spec/spec/introduction.html)
     - Introduces the basics of the Circular language.
 Circular language is an idea for a computer programming language and a diagram notation for visualizing computer code.
 - [JJ's Reference Architecture | Introduction](https://jjvanzon.github.io/JJs-Reference-Architecture/introduction.html)
-    - Introductory article about `JJ's Reference Architecture`: documentatoin about software development techniques.
+    - Introductory article about JJ's Reference Architecture: documentatoin about software development techniques.
 Used as a base in several projects.

 ### Languages & Tools